-- Check status directly in Availity: - You can check the status of a claim anytime by logging in to Availity Essentials at https://www.availity.com and selecting Claims & Payments > Claim Status Call Provider Services: 844-396-2330
+- Check status directly in Availity: - You can check the status of a claim anytime by logging in to Availity Essentials at Availity.com and selecting Claims & Payments > Claim Status, or call Provider Services: 844-396-2330

 Clear Claims Connection

 Our Clear Claims Connection tool is available to help you review procedure code edits and receive edit rationale.
 Before disputing a claim, be sure to use this tool to help reduce the number of disputes you must file.